DigitalGlobe/GGD-gbdxm/doc/modelreference.md

  `image width`}.

 Output layer:
- - _Data_ of size {`batch size`, `number of labels`}.
-This must be in the top of the network and have a "Softmax" type.
+ - _Confidences_ of size {`batch size`, `number of labels`}.
+This must be in the top of the network.
 Each element refers to the likelihood that that label describes the image.
 The labels must be ordered in the same order as they are in the model metadata.

-Notes:
- - The "output-layer" parameter is ignored.
+If "output-layer" is not specified and only one Sigmoid or Softmax layer exists on the top of the model, it will be used.

 ### Segmentation Category